saibotd/mimir/readme.md

 - Plain text files
 - Markdown (.md)
 - HTML (.html)
-- Tasklist (.task)
+- Tasklist (.task, losely based on Todo.txt)
-- All other files will be forwarded to your browser (e.g. images, PDF) so you may use these as well in your documents
+- All other files will be forwarded to your browser (e.g. images, PDF) so you may use these in your documents as links or image tags.